cucumber/commitbit/README.md

-# Commitbit
+# Commit bit

 ![commitbit](commitbit.png)

-Commitbit is a microservice that grants commit access to every user who has a pull request merged on GitHub.
-This removes manual labour on GitHub repos with a liberal commit bit policy.
+Commit bit is a micro service that hands out a commit bit to contributors after their first GitHub pull request has been merged.

+This liberal policy reduces the workload of the existing team and lowers the barrier of entry for new team members.

-The rest of this document explains how to install, configure and use the commitbit service.
+The rest of this document explains how to configure and install the commit bit micro service.

 ## Install dependencies